• Skip to primary navigation

 Patterned Paint Rollers By The Painted House

 Statement walls are a great for rejuvenating a room quickly with minimal cost.
-Here’s plenty of inspiration to get you started –
+From washi tape to potato prints; DIY stamps to patterend paint rollers, we’ve got plenty of inspiration to get you started –

 1) Polka Dot Potato Print